 The menu is probably three times the size of what you can order in Sydney.
 There is more variety.
 Everything you can order at home is on there plus more.
 More types of steamed dumplings, a few more varieties of xiao long bao.
 There is just more of everything to choose from.

 Of course, we order pork xiao long bao (NT$200/A$9.90) to try from where it all began.
-Yes, they do taste different to what we get at home.
+Yes, they do taste different from what we get at home.
 Do I like them more or less?
 I do actually enjoy them more.
 The mince is ground a little more finely and the flavours more delicate.

 I haven’t seen steamed sticky rice and ground pork shao mai (NT$130/A$6.40) on the menu at my local Din Tai Fung and had to order them.
 Not a big fan of these ones.
 More sticky rice than pork, which made them very gluggy to eat, but they were fun to try.